suhanisurya17/rollABall/README.md

 # rollABall

-# 🎮 Roll-a-Ball

-A simple yet fun Unity game where you roll a ball around a platform to collect objects.
-Built with C# and Unity, this project is perfect for learning physics, input handling, and component-based design.

 ## 🌀 Game Overview

 Roll-a-Ball is a beginner-friendly 3D game where the player controls a sphere using keyboard inputs.
 The objective?
 Collect all the floating pickups scattered across the map as quickly as possible!